dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 third may benefit some problems) of this problem-solving procedure; see the :ref:`gs` examples and system documentation for further description.

-1. :ref:`formulating` your problem as a BQM.
+1. :ref:`formulating` as a BQM.
 2. :ref:`submitting` low-energy states of the BQM to find solutions.
-3. :ref:`improving` solutions with advanced features.
+3. :ref:`improving`, if needed, using advanced features.

 .. figure:: ../_static/SolutionOverview.png
    :name: SolutionOverview